ni/niveristand-routing-and-faulting-custom-device/Docs/Developer Guide.md

 | Disconnect All | Disconnect all connected endpoints. |
 | Shutdown Core | Reset the hardware state and close the hardware session. |

-Create a hardware specific custom device based on the asynchronous template with the following properties in the system explorer:
+Create a hardware specific custom device based on the asynchronous or inline asynchronous template.
+Avoid the inline hardware template as it may adversely affect loop rates of the application.
+Add the following properties to the system definition:

 | Property Name | Type | Description |
 |---|---|---|